Root Hair Cell Diagram Labelled

 Water and nutrient uptake by root hair cells involves several processes:

-3. Facilitated Diffusion: Specific carrier proteins embedded in the plasma membrane facilitate the movement of certain minerals across the membrane.
+3. Facilitated Diffusion: Specific carrier proteins embedded in the plasma membrane allow the movement of certain minerals across the membrane.
 This facilitated diffusion allows for the selective transport of specific ions, even against a slight concentration gradient.

 4. Active Transport: Many essential minerals are present in low concentrations in the soil.
 To acquire these nutrients effectively, root hair cells use active transport.
 This energy-requiring process moves minerals against their concentration gradient, from an area of low concentration in the soil to a higher concentration within the cell.
 Mitochondria supply the ATP necessary for this energy-intensive process.